jorgejarai/local-bin/README.md

-# .local-bin
+# local-bin

-Just a bunch of useful scripts I have made
+Just a bunch of useful scripts I have made over the time.